-Train travel in Europe offers the benefits of punctuality, convenience and time savings.
+Florence to Lucerne by Train offers the benefits of punctuality, convenience and time savings.
 Train stations are mostly in city centres and close to the business districts, hotels, restaurants and tourist attractions.
 Travel to and fro from remote airports become unnecessary.
-Airline security problems and extended check-ins can also be avoided.
+You can also avoid airline security problems and extended check-ins.

 I travelled from Florence’s SM Novella station to Milano Centrale by Trenitalia’s top high-speed train, Frecciarossa ( Red Arrows).
 Its speed can touch 300 km/hour.
 All Frecciarossa services are air-conditioned.
 A reservation is a must to travel on the trains.
 You can bring your own food and drink.
 Most Frecciarossa trains have a restaurant car with waiter service which is open to all passengers.
 The set 3-course menu costs around €33 and a half bottle of wine €10.

 I completed the trip in 1 hour 45 min, reaching Milano Centrale at 09:45 am.
 The fare was € 19.00, booked three months in advance at www.trenitalia.com.

 I changed at Milano Centrale to a Trenitalia EuroCity train.
 Transfer time was 40 minutes.
 The train’s final destination was Zurich.
 The train from Milan to Zurich follows the main north-south route past the Alps, cutting under the mountains through Gotthard Tunnel.
 I got a tantalising glimpse of Lake Como near Lugano which is the most important city along the way.

 Booking Train Tickets